Our design process is very flexible according to what each client needs, but usually involves:

 As an indication, our plans typically cost between $1800 and $3500 inc GST.
 Our built gardens typically cost between $25,000 and $300,000 inc GST

 We have designed gardens from Auckland through the Waikato to the Central Plateau and service other areas through New Zealand by arrangement – please contact us to discuss.

 The first step in the design process begins with meeting you at your home (or garden site) to understand your requirements, the vision you have for your space and to learn more about the practical side of your project such as your timeframe, budget and any site complexities.
 We like to get to know who you are and share who we are, so that we are confident working together.

 This first consultation lasts around 30 to 40 minutes and allows us to develop a written brief and quotation detailing the design work required.

-If you are happy to proceed, we have a contract for you to sign and return and may require a small booking deposit of $200 (inc GST) to secure your place and a start date for your design work.
+If you are happy to proceed, we have a contract for you to sign and return and require a deposit to be paid to secure your place and a start date for your design work.
 As we approach the start date, we may work to refine the aesthetic for your design further using a shared visual idea-book which we will set up for you on Houzz.co.nz

 Site Assessment and Base Plan

 In advance of the site assessment, it is helpful to send us any plans you may already have for house and property.
 For some projects, it may be sufficient to do a simple site measure ourselves, and/or we can obtain plans from council.
 For complex sites and projects, it may be necessary to obtain a comprehensive topographical survey from a Registered Surveyor to show boundaries, buildings, underground services, existing trees, spot heights and ground contours.
 We will indicate in our quotation if this is required, and can recommend some companies that provide this service, giving you plenty of time to obtain the report before we begin.